-These appliances can continue filtering for as long as 14 days if their connection with the policy source machine is interrupted.
-So even if a network connection is poor or is lost, filtering continues as expected.
+These appliances can continue handling traffic for as long as 14 days if their connection with the policy source machine is interrupted.
+So even if a network connection is poor or is lost, traffic processing continues as expected.

 A User directory and filtering appliance is configured to point to the full policy source for updates.